TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/index.md

 *The `.value` is our daily sales prediction for the corresponding date (`.index`).*

+Our 3-month forecast predicts a reduction in sales over January and February.
+The models then predict an increase in March sales.
+There's always the possibility for unexpectedly big spikes in single day sales, as demonstrated in our model confidence intervals.
+However, it is more logical to expect sales to decrease until March, so the company should prepare supply-chains, warehouse inventory, and hire/train new employees accordingly.

 In a future post I’ll show how to use the `{modeltime.ensemble}` package for creating more sophisticated ensembles.
 Until then, I hope you’ve